MCluck90/simple-ssh/README.md

+Note: I really don't work on this project anymore.
+It's still fully functional, I'm just not interested in working on it anymore.
+If you post an issue, I might respond and I might not.
+If you submit a pull request, I'll most likely accept it.
+Hopefully it continues to help people around the world. :earth_americas:

 # simple-ssh

 A wrapper for the [ssh2 client module by Brian White][1] which makes it easier to run a sequence of commands over SSH.